- Print

 PDF/A-3 — Tunneling Attachment(s) into PDF

-The PDF output has a support for PDF/A-3 (ISO 19005-3:2012, PDF1.7).
-It allows embedding the previous sheets (such as XML, CSV, EDI, PDF, TIFF, XHTML) into documents that conform to PDF/A standards, plus additional PDFA schemas in a Metadata section.
+The PDF output supports PDF/A-3 (ISO 19005-3:2012, PDF1.7).
+It enables embedding the previous sheets (such as XML, CSV, EDI, PDF, TIFF, XHTML) into documents that conform to PDF/A standards, plus additional PDFA schemas in a metadata section.

 Embedding files in a PDF requires a set of JobInfos per file to be defined before PDF creation.